dextermiranda98-ui/CyberSec-Foundations-Portfolio/README.md

 The ProjectX network was segmented and managed using VirtualBox (or VMware) to simulate a modern corporate infrastructure.

 Network Components
-Copy the Markdown syntax below directly into your GitHub README:

 | **Virtual Machine (VM)** | **Role** | **Operating System/Tool** | **Purpose** |
 | ----- | ----- | ----- | ----- |